Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Simulations

+$w_1\in \{0,1\}$, $w_2\in \{0,1\}$, $y_1\in \{0,1\}$.
+Again we impose $\sigma_{w_1w_2, y_1=0}^2= \sigma_{w_1w_2, y_1=1}^2\equiv \sigma_{w_1w_2}^2$.
+We assume that parameters are a priori independent and use proper, although weakly informative, prior distributions: in the initial setting we specify Normal priors with mean zero and variance 100 for the regression coefficients, and Scaled-Inverse-$\chi^2$ prior distributions with scale 1 and 0.002 degrees of freedom for the variance parameters.
+To asses the robustnes of the results to the specification of the prior distributions, different combinations of values for the hyper-parameters (the variance of the Normal priors and the degree of freedom of the Scaled-Inverse-$\chi^2$ priors) are explored (see the Supplementary Material available on-line for details).

 Posterior inference on $\btheta$ is obtained using Markov Chain Monte Carlo (MCMC) methods.
-The MCMC algorithms we adopted under LSI and SI with specification SI-1 use Gibbs sampler with data augmentation to impute at each step the missing principal stratum membership, $G_i$.
-Under SI with specification SI-2, the likelihood function does not involve mixtures of distributions associated with the latent strata, but only depends on observed distributions, so the posterior distribution of $\btheta$ can be easily derived using Gibbs sampling methods.
-See on-line Supplementary Materials for further details on the prior distributions and the MCMC algorithms.
+The MCMC algorithms we adopted under LSI and SI/SIL with specification SI-1 use Gibbs sampler with data augmentation to impute at each step the missing principal stratum membership, $G_i$.
+Under SI/SIL with specification SI-2, the likelihood function does not involve mixtures of distributions associated with the latent strata, but only depends on observed distributions, so the posterior distribution of $\btheta$ can be easily derived using Gibbs sampling methods.
+See on-line Supplementary Material for further details on the prior distributions and the MCMC algorithms.
 The posterior distributions were simulated running a chain for 9000 MCMC iterations, after an initial 1000 burn-in iterations.

-Results obtained using saturated marginal structural models, estimated by means of inverse probability of treatment weighting in a frequentist fashion, are show in the Supplementary Materials available on-line.
+For comparison purposes, when SI/SIL is assumed, we also draw inference on the causal effects of interest using saturated marginal structural models, estimated by means of inverse probability of treatment weighting in a frequentist fashion.
+Results are shown in the Supplementary Material available on-line.